fatfisz/poof/README.md

 The initial value for the processed field is taken from the input object using its key.
 If you want to use a value of a different field instead, use this decorator.

+#### decorators.ignoreIf(predicate)

+The predicate is called with the processed value.
+If the result is `true`, then the processing is stopped for that field and it is omitted from the output object.

 #### decorators.ignoreIfUndefined

 Sometimes you might want to process some data only if it's present.
 Use this decorator to avoid validation and transforming in case the processed value is `undefined`.
+It's equivalent to `decorators.ignoreIf((value) => typeof value === 'undefined')`.

 #### decorators.set(value)